Why the Timing of Streaming Matters in 2026

 The Best Times to Stream on Facebook

+At the same time, unquestioningly adapting to statistics collected from billions of platform users is short-sighted.
+Instead, it is much better to analyze data specifically about your audience.
 To do this, open the Facebook Insights section (tab Page Statistics -> Subscribers).
 On the graph that opens, you will be able to find out when your subscribers interact with your content most actively.

-Going Live On Kick
+Going Live on Kick

 Conclusion